Shrigley Hall: House

 This is designed in Regency style, and constructed in ashlar brown sandstone with slate roofs.
 The house has two storeys and an attic, with a symmetrical entrance front of eleven bays.
 The central three bays and the bays at each end project forward slightly.
 At the centre, five steps lead up to a portico with four Ionic columns supporting a pediment with a plain frieze.
 In the pediment is a medallion containing a lion and a cross.
 The windows are sashes, those in the end bays having three lights; elsewhere they have single lights.
 The doorway has a curved architrave, over which is a rectangular fanlight.
 To the rear of the house are two wings in rubble stone, the one on the left having three storeys, and the one on the right two storeys.
 Originally the entrance hall was open internally to a dome and a skylight, and it contained an Imperial staircase.
 The staircase has been removed and a floor inserted.
 The interior contains "good Neoclassical plasterwork".
 The house is recorded in the National Heritage List for England as a designated Grade II* listed building.

 Chapel

-This is constructed in sandstone rubble with a slate roof.
+Designed by Philip Tilden and built between 1936 and 1938, the chapel is constructed in sandstone rubble with a slate roof.
 Its plan consists of an octagonal nave with a transept at each cardinal point, and a chancel.
 Radiating outwards between the transepts are small chapels.
 The ground floor includes Romanesque features including round-headed arches, and above them there are lancet windows.
 Over the nave is a domical vault.
 The chapel contains paired round-headed sedilia on each side.
-The architect, Philip Tilden, painted the Stations of the Cross and the altarpiece, but with the conversion of the building into a hotel, the fittings have been removed.
+Tilden painted the Stations of the Cross and the altarpiece, but with the conversion of the building into a hotel, the fittings have been removed.
 The chapel is designated as a Grade II listed building.